 By Anna Rose Welch, Chief Editor, Biosimilar Development

-Whenever someone asks for an example of biosimilar uptake success in the U.S., many of us instinctually point to Kaiser Permanente (KP).
+Whenever someone asks for an example of biosimilar uptake success in the U.S., many of us instinctively point to Kaiser Permanente (KP).
 Four-plus years ago when I started writing about this industry, the fact they’d accomplished over 90 percent uptake of Zarxio within the first year it was on the market was akin to a fairy tale.
 Biosimilars to Remicade, Herceptin, Avastin, and Rituxan are also showing striking uptake levels within the KP system in subsequently shorter time.
-(Though there are several Neulasta biosimilars available now, too, this is technically a “biobetter” version of filgrastim.
-Because of this, Zarxio is likely to be used first, resulting in lower uptake of pegfilgrastim biosimilars within the KP ecosystem.)
+There are several Neulasta biosimilars available now, too, however it's important to note that this is technically a “biobetter” version of filgrastim.
+Because of this, Zarxio is likely to be used first, resulting in lower uptake of pegfilgrastim biosimilars within the KP ecosystem.

 I had the pleasure of working with Awsare on multiple occasions last fall, including on panels at the DIA Biosimilars Conference and at a conference hosted by the U.S. Chamber of Commerce.
-We touched base in recent weeks to talk about the process in place that has encouraged such success within KP.
+We touched base in recent weeks to delve into the process that has encouraged such cost-saving successes within KP.
 In particular, he reinforces many of the lessons I’ve heard from other physicians within different healthcare settings in order to encourage greater physician and patient biosimilar buy-in.

 The Permanente Process: Building Physician- (& Patient-) Friendly Formularies